This diode is mostly used in radio frequency (RF) circuits or in power supplies. So let's get started with the basics of Schottky Diode:

 Schottky Diode

-- Schottky diode symbol is slightly different than that of normal diode but packaging is the same.
+- The Schottky diode symbol is slightly different than that of a normal diode, as it has a slight bend on both sides of the straight bar.

 - Because of low voltage consumption, its response rate is high and thus used in fast switching applications.

-- If we increase the doping of a semiconductor, it will decrease the width of the depletion region.
+- If we increase the doping of a semiconductor, it will decrease the width of the depletion region, thus lowering the potential barrier.

 Schottky Barrier